gradle/gradle/design-docs/java-annotation-processing.md

 ![Java Plugin Configurations](img/annotation_processing_javaPluginConfigurations.png)

+### Story - Automatically configure IDEs through their Gradle plugins

+For Eclipse, if any of `compileJava.options.proc` or `compileTestJava.options.proc` is `null`, create a `.factorypath` file:

+ * if `compileJava.options.proc` is `null`:
+   * if `compileJava.options.processorpath` is not empty, include its entries,
+   * otherwise include the entries of the `compileOnly` configuration.
+ * if `compileTestJava.options.proc` is `null`:
+   * if `compileTestJava.options.processorpath` is not empty, include its entries,
+   * otherwise include the entries of the `testCompileOnly` configuration.

+This means that, for Eclipse, annotation processors are applied to all sources, whether they've been configure for main or test sources only.
+This is a limitation of Eclipse's project model.

+TODO: IntelliJ IDEA (things need to be configure both at the project and module level, can be pretty hairy to get "right")

+### Story - Expose the configuration through the Tooling API

+Expose the `apt` and `testApt` configurations through the Tooling API such that Buildship and IntelliJ IDEA (and others) integrations can make use of them to automatically configure the projects.

 ## Open for discussion

  * Should the `testApt` configuration extends from the `apt` one?
  * Should there be a new task to call annotation processors on already-compiled classes (passing the class names to the Java compiler in lieu of source file names), possibly coming from dependencies.
+ * Should there be new properties to the `eclipse` and `idea` plugins to enable/disable annotation processing in the IDE irrespective of the `JavaCompile` tasks?
+Sometimes you want it in Gradle but not in IDEs (Eclipse is known to be buggy, and not flexible enough)